Rickoroxd/Rickoroxd/README.md

 - 👋 Hi, I’m @Rickoroxd
-- 👀 I’m interested in Network & Game Dev
+- 👀 I’m interested in Network
 - 🌱 I’m currently learning Python and Java
+- 🔥 I like C & C++

 <!---
 Rickoroxd/Rickoroxd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.